BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Related Works

-\paragraph{Image Classification} The renaissance of deep learning for visual-based 2D perception can be dated back to AlexNet \cite{AlexNet} for image classification.
-From then on, the research community keeps pushing the performance boundary of image encoder by giving raise to residual \cite{ResNet}, high-resolution \cite{HRNet}, attention-based \cite{ViT}, and many other structures \cite{Efficientnet, Mobilenets, Res2net, DenseNet, RegNet}.
+The renaissance of deep learning for vision-based 2D perception can be dated back to AlexNet \cite{AlexNet} for image classification.
+From then on, the research community keeps pushing the performance boundary of image encoder by giving raise to residual \cite{ResNet}, high-resolution \cite{HRNet}, attention-based \cite{ViT}, and many other types of structures \cite{Efficientnet, Mobilenets, Res2net, DenseNet, RegNet}.
 And at the same time, the powerful image encoding capacity also boosts the performance of other complicated tasks like object detection \cite{FasterRCNN,RetinaNet}, semantic segmentation \cite{kirillov2020pointrend, xiao2018unified}, human pose estimation \cite{HRNet,UDP}, and so on.
-As a simple task, the processing paradigm of image classification is dominated by Softmax \cite{AlexNet} and its derivatives.
-The image encoding capacity determined by the network structure plays a vital role in this problem and is the main concern in the research community.
+As a simple task, the solution pattern of image classification is dominated by Softmax \cite{AlexNet} and its derivatives.
+Determined by the network structure, the capacity of the image encoders plays a vital role in this problem and is the main concern in the research community.